Caching and Cache Levels

 When a file is deleted through the b2evolution file manager, the corresponding cached thumbnails are deleted at the same time.

-When you edit a post, comment or message (let’s call them Items) in b2evolution and validate your edits, a number of rendering plugins may be applied.
+When you edit a post, comment or message in b2evolution and validate your edits, a number of rendering plugins may be applied.
 If you have complex rendering plugins, this operation may take significant time.
 Thus, b2evolution caches the result of the rendering for each item until the item is modified again.
 When a blog is being browsed, the items contents displayed come directly from the cache without the need to re-render each one of them.

 Note: Rendering plugins have an option to do part of the rendering in real time at display time but this is generally not recommended.